 - Silver Amalgam Fillings: Silver Amalgam is an amalgamation of 50% of different minerals like silver, zinc, tin, copper and 50% of mercury.
 It is a popular choice among the filling materials because it is not really expensive, it durable and strong.
 Silver amalgam is long-lasting up to an average of 15 years.
 It is easy to fix into the cavity with the risk of contamination by saliva or blood.

 The greatest concern over silver amalgam is that it exhibit expansion and contraction ability which can create a cavity in the same hole in the future.
 One of the major shortcomings of Silver amalgam is that of its color shade which makes it unsuitable for very bright colored teeth.

-Glass Ionomer Fillings: These filling materials are best suited for children because they are not long lasting, normally less than five years.
+- Glass Ionomer Fillings: These filling materials are one of the best suited for children because they are not long lasting, normally less than five years.
 They can release fluoride which helps the teeth to be free from more decay.
 They are not as strong as ceramic fillings so they can easily wear out and even crack.
 They don’t usually match tooth color closely like ceramic fillings.

 Besides the traditional dental fillings, we have the indirect and temporary fillings:

 - Indirect Fillings: These are dental laboratory fabricated composite fillings.
 In this filling procedure, two or more visits may be required to the dental clinic before you have a perfect and complete service.
 If the tooth structure that remains is too fragile to support a filling, indirect fillings may be required.
 We have two types of indirect fillings namely; inlays and onlays.
 Inlays and Onlays could be much more long-lasting than even the conventional fillings.
 The lifespan of inlays and onlays have been put at 30 years.